 Termination dates allow you to plan ahead for leaving team members

-Periods of unavailability cover every extended period of time that someone can’t be allocated to a project
+Periods of unavailability cover every extended time preiod that someone can’t be allocated to a project

 Where do Employment Dates appear in Bridgit Bench?

 Employment Dates will be found in your team members’ individual profiles.
-Here you can set a new hire date, termination date, period of unavailability, and include a reason as to why they are unavailable (don’t worry, these reasons can be kept private).
+Here you can evaluate employment history and set exact dates for a new hire, termination, period of unavailability, and include a reason as to why they are unavailable (don’t worry, these reasons can be kept private).
 Whatever the reason for a team member being unavailable, those periods of time will show on your People Gantt view as blacked out.

 What if someone is already allocated to a project and is in need of extended leave?
-No sweat, Bridgit Bench will simply remove the person from the project for their period of unavailability and create an unfilled role so you can easily allocate their temporary replacement.
-You will also be notified if you are allocating an unavailable team member to a new project.
+No sweat, Bridgit Bench will simply do a status update, remove the person from the project for their period of unavailability and employment history, and create an unfilled role so you can easily allocate their temporary replacement.
+You will also be notified if you are allocating an unavailable team member to a new project or job.
 From here, Bridgit Bench will automatically create a gap in the project allocation if the project extends longer than the period of unavailability.
-Bridgit Bench will also allocate them right up until that period starts should it extend beyond the length of the project allocation.
+Bridgit Bench will also allocate them within the report right up until that period starts so that it extends beyond the length of the project allocation.

 Here’s a quick run through of a couple use cases where Employment Dates will add value to your workforce planning.